 Check your eligibility

 Use our 2021 eligibility tool to see if you would receive further consideration or a contextual offer.
 This tool is specific for 2021 entry because the classification of your postcode/school/college may change from year to year.
-It doesn't currently contain Scottish schools and colleges but this information will be added as soon as it is available; please check back in future as this page will be updated once the data has been added.

 How do I apply?